Input Data¶

 Weight of each period |

 This weight allows the definition of equivalent (representative) years (e.g., year 2030 with a weight of 5 would represent years 2030-2034).
-Periods are not mathematically connected between them, i.e., no constraints link the operation at different periods.
+Periods are not mathematically connected between them with operation constraints, i.e., no constraints link the operation at different periods.
+However, they are linked by the investment decisions, i.e., investments made in a year remain installed for the rest of the years.

 Scenario¶